PS Accommodation

-The Canadian paddlewheeler Accommodation was the first successful steamboat built entirely in North America.
+The Canadian Paddle Steamer Accommodation was the first successful steamboat built entirely in North America.

 Financed by brewer John Molson, she was constructed by John Jackson and John Bruce in Montréal in 1809, using engines built in Forges du Saint-Maurice, Trois-Rivières (long known for ironmongery).
 At a cost of £2000 she had two open-faced paddle wheels and an optional sail.

 Her maiden voyage was a thirty-six-hour run from Montréal to Québec City on November 3, 1809.